nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: Scope of support can be determined by developer.
     * Cons:
         1. Time-consuming.
-        2. Potentital for Bugs
+        2. Potential for Bugs

 **Finalised Implementation:**

-Settled on using alternative 2 as it allows us to be flexible on what Markdown syntax we want to implement.
+Settled on using alternative 2 as it allows us to be flexible on what Markdown Syntax we want to implement.
 We decided to implement bold, italic and underline since they are the most commonly used ones.
 This also greatly reduces the application file size.